lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 Chapter 3.2.4 Date and Time
 ===========================

-Date and time is a program that lets you change your timezone toggle whether to get the time automatically and change the date if you are not connected to a network.
+Date and time is a program that lets you change your timezone toggle whether to get the time automatically and change the time and date manually if you are not connected to a network.

 Usage
 ------